skylandersNFC/Docs/Helpdesk_ROMs/README.md

 # Helpdesk ROMs
-## For Cemu, RPCS3, Dolphin and PC
+## For Cemu, RPCS3, Dolphin and Windows PC

 > **Whats the difference between US and EU ROMs?**
 >
-> Almost nothing just in the EU ROMs there are some European languages added.
+> Almost nothing just in the EU roms there are some European languages added.

 ## Cemu